Sharp restriction estimates for some degenerate higher codimensional quadratic surfaces: Introduction

 In recent years, the developments when $n=1$ mentioned before have greatly facilitated the research when $n>1$.
-For example, Bak-Lee-Lee \cite{BLL17} applied the bilinear method to obtain some restriction estimates for higher co-dimensional surfaces with nonvanishing rotational curvature, such as the complex paraboloid $(\xi_1,\xi_2,\xi_3,\xi_4,\xi_1^2-\xi_2^2+\xi_3^2-\xi_4^2, \xi_1\xi_2 + \xi_3\xi_4)$, and Lee-Lee \cite{LL20} applied the broad-narrow analysis to study holomorphic complex hypersurfaces.
+For example, Bak-Lee-Lee \cite{BLL17} applied the bilinear method to obtain some restriction estimates for higher codimensional surfaces with nonvanishing rotational curvature, such as the complex paraboloid $(\xi_1,\xi_2,\xi_3,\xi_4,\xi_1^2-\xi_2^2+\xi_3^2-\xi_4^2, \xi_1\xi_2 + \xi_3\xi_4)$, and Lee-Lee \cite{LL20} applied the broad-narrow analysis to study holomorphic complex hypersurfaces.
 However, the assumptions in these two works are too strong due to technical reasons.
-Noteworthy progress was made by Guo-Oh \cite{GO22}, who systematically investigated restriction estimates for all quadratic surfaces of co-dimension 2 in $\mathbb{R}^5$, such as $(\xi_1,\xi_2,\xi_3,\xi_1^2,\xi_2^2+\xi_1\xi_3)$.
-Later on, Guo-Oh-Zhang-Zorin-Kranich \cite{guo2023decoupling} established sharp decoupling inequalities for all higher co-dimensional quadratic surfaces by combining a transversality condition originated from \cite{bourgain2016mean} with a scale-dependent Brascamp-Lieb inequality due to Maldague \cite{Mal22}, and the decoupling constant is characterized by ``the minimal number of variables" (Definition \ref{s2def2}).
-As an application, they obtained a unified restriction estimate for quadratic surfaces of any dimensions and co-dimensions through the broad-narrow analysis.
+Noteworthy progress was made by Guo-Oh \cite{GO22}, who systematically investigated restriction estimates for all quadratic surfaces of codimension 2 in $\mathbb{R}^5$.
+Later on, Guo-Oh-Zhang-Zorin-Kranich \cite{guo2023decoupling} established sharp decoupling inequalities for all higher codimensional quadratic surfaces by combining a transversality condition originated from \cite{bourgain2016mean}.
+As an application, they obtained a unified restriction estimate for quadratic surfaces of any dimensions and codimensions through the broad-narrow analysis.
 However, the full power of the broad-narrow analysis has not been exploited until Gan-Guth-Oh \cite{GGO23} further developed the framework in \cite{guo2023decoupling} by adopting a more delicate notion of transversality, which enables them to capture lower dimensional contribution.
-But in this case, the narrow set may lie in a small neighborhood of an algebraic variety with very bad singularities.
-To overcome this obstacle, Gan-Guth-Oh devised a covering lemma for varieties by using Tarski's projection theorem from real algebraic geometry.

-In this paper, we consider the restriction estimates for some kinds of degenerate higher co-dimensional quadratic surfaces.
-Our main result is as follows: \begin{theorem} Let $d,n\geq 2$ and $ \mathbf{Q}=(Q_1,...,Q_n)$ be an $n$-tuple of real quadratic forms defined on $\mathbb{R}^d$.